Visiting Non-Degree Status

 Drop/Withdrawal from a Class

 Students are fully responsible for managing their enrollment and registration.
 Students who stop attending courses without officially dropping or withdrawing from them on their own receive failing grades in those courses.
-To drop or withdraw from a class as a visiting non-degree student within the drop/withdrawal periods, please email visitingndgd@georgetown.edu or log into MyAccess.
+To drop or withdraw from a class as a visiting non-degree student within the drop/withdrawal periods, please email visitingndgd@georgetown.edu or log into GU Experience.
 Current deadlines for the add/drop period and for withdrawals from a class are listed on the Academic Calendar posted on the University Registrar's website.

-1. Log in to MyAccess.
+1. Log in to GU Experience.

 2. Go to schedule options.